 Nottingham Growing Network (NGN)

-NGN has linked up with Social Farms & Gardens as a local network to support local organisations – including both members and non-members of SF&G.
+NGN has linked up with Social Farms & Gardens as a local network to support local organisations.
+Membership of the network is open to organisations throughout Nottingham and the surrounding area.
+SF&G membership is not a requirement - but we would love it if you joined.

 You can get more news and updates via the NGN Facebook page at: https://www.facebook.com/groups/nottinghamgrowingnetwork/ and via the events page of this website.

-Download a document in PDF format which gives details of the Nottingham Growing Network, plus information and contact details for many of the groups currently involved.
+Download a document which gives details of the Nottingham Growing Network, plus information and contact details for many of the groups currently involved.

 Project Background Information